DrakeRyzer/DrakeSW5E/Species/Droid/index.md

 A Droid's size might influence its Ability Score modifiers or additional traits based on its class.

 ## Droid Customization
 Some player's might want further customization for thier chosen class.
-As the GM, you can suggest replacing their Background feat the ***Customized Droid*** feat.
+Discuss with your GM, about replacing your Background feat the ***Customized Droid*** feat.

 ### Customized Droid
 You’ve been customized beyond other droids of the same model, granting the following benefits: